luciotudisco/getmyna.me/README.md

 # getmyna.me

 getmyna.me is a Next.js app that helps you discover creative "domain hacks" — domain names that spell a phrase using top level domains (for example: **getmyna.me** → "get my name").
-Enter a word or phrase and the app generates candidate domains, checks whether they are registered and shows WHOIS and DNS information.
+Enter a word or phrase and the app generates candidate domains, checks whether they are available and shows WHOIS and DNS information.

 ## Features